koadaboa/mlb_pitcher_pred/README.md

 ### `game_level_matchup_stats`

 Joins `game_level_starting_pitchers` with `game_level_team_batting` so each row represents one pitcher/team matchup for a game.
 Contains all pitcher metrics along with the aggregated opponent batting features.
+Built by running `python -m src.create_pitcher_vs_team_stats`.
 ### `rolling_pitcher_features`

 Derived from `game_level_starting_pitchers`, this table contains rolling-window